Find the forms and answers you need right here! Just click on the appropriate link below.

 The City of Mason provides many outstanding services to its residents and businesses, including a nationally accredited police department, a service department that maintains the streets and clears the snow in winter, curbside brush chipping, leaf collection service, seven parks for a variety of recreational activities, and much more.
 These services are made possible by the income taxes collected from residents of the city and from businesses within the city.
 All residents and businesses are required to file a tax return each year.

 What is Taxable- Qualifying wages are wages as defined by Internal Revenue Code Section 3121 (a) or generally, the Medicare Wage box on the W-2.
 Those wages could be higher than the federal and state wages.
-Also, other income received on a 1099-Miscellaneous is taxable.
+Also, other income received on a 1099-Miscellaneous is taxable, as are gambling winnings.
 Income from a business, such as a sole proprietorship as filed on a Schedule C, partnership and sub-chapter S corporation as filed on Schedule K-1, and rental income as filed on Schedule E, are also taxable to the city.
 Business losses cannot offset W-2 income; however, they can offset future business income for a period of five (5) years.

 What is Not Taxable- Items not taxable include, but are not limited to, military pay, dividends, interest, capital gains, social security, and most other retirement benefits.
 If you have a question regarding the taxability of a particular item, please contact the Tax Office.

 Please complete the questionnaire and declaration form (instructions provided).
 Forward them to the Mason Tax Office, 6000 Mason-Montgomery Road, Mason OH 45040.
 A tax return may also need to be filed for previous years (if applicable.)
-New residents must return the questionnaire even if they have no taxable income.
+New residents must complete the questionnaire even if they have no taxable income.
 Instructions to help you estimate your tax liability are on the back of the declaration form.

 If you have any questions, please contact our office at 513-229-8535 or e-mail us.
 Thank you for your cooperation.